(Click for help) HEADINGS

 We've seen Primus praised on some price comparison websites.
 We feel this is misleading - they're not comparing like-with-like (a level playing field).
 Yes, the Primus monthly line rental/inclusive call packages appear cheaper than competitors.
 However, if you make a few 0845 and/or 0870 calls, the cost of these cancels out any savings compared with BT etc.

-If you're with BT, this is a little-known but useful free facility.
-You set up Charge Advice by keying in *411# Then, with all future chargeable calls, you'll get an automated call immediately afterwards - telling you :
+If you're with BT, this is a little-known but useful free, optional facility.
+With all chargeable calls, you'll get an automated call back immediately afterwards - telling you the duration of your last call (in minutes and seconds).

 For more on this (and other features), see for example: BT 'star service' codes